sveltinio/components-library/packages/widgets/README.md

 ## Description

-A collection of Svelte components used Sveltin, the CLI to boost the developers productivity working on SvelteKit powered static websites.
+Collection of styled components ready to be used for page navigation, TOC, scroll to top, collapsible lists ...

 ## Components List